puhitaku/r3build/README.md

 The `glob_exclude` configuration will ignore the changes occurred in `extra` directory.

-For other processors and configurations, see [r3build.skeleton.toml](r3build.skeleton.toml) (and the code of course :wink:)
+For more details, see [r3build.skeleton.toml](r3build.skeleton.toml) (and the code of course :wink:)

 Confirmed platforms